Medium Difficult Bible Quiz about Bible Characters.

 -

-Which tribe of Israel looked after the religious aspects of the faithful?
+Which tribe of Israel took care of the religious aspects of the faithful?

 a.
 Benedictines.